 at impact, which was found to be 9.87 ms-1 or 22 mph.
 It was also calculated that if the car had been travelling at the speed limit of 30 mph, it would have stopped a full 4 m away from the pedestrian, meaning they would not have been harmed.

 The results of our investigation have disproven the hypothesis that the pedestrian was solely responsible for the collision, as it was shown that the driver was travelling above the speed limit and could have stopped sooner if they had not done so.
 As a result of their dangerous driving, the driver was given an 8 month jail sentence and banned from driving.
 However, the investigation has also shown that rash decisions made while intoxicated can threaten your life.
 This project has demonstrated how physics can be used outside of the classroom, as well as how difficult it can be to solve the mysteries held within a collision site.
+Which ever is the case, if you are involved in a car accident, we recommend the local car accident attorney services.

 The authors would like to thank Inspector Neil Hewitson, Constable Alan Hope and their colleagues at Police Scotland, as well as their teacher Mrs J.A.
 Hargreaves, for their contributions this project.
 They would also like to thank the adult volunteers who attended the Royal Society Summer Exhibition with them.